OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Reality Check.md

 # Reality Check

-Some of you, dear readers, are likely thinking, "What planet is Jerry from?
+Some of you, dear readers, may be thinking, "What planet is Jerry from?
 Design from Trust?
-Doesn't he see the mess we're in?
+Srsly?
+Doesn't he see the messes we're in? [[The Polycrisis]]?
+The Metacrisis?
 Doesn't he see how broken trust is?"
-I don't blame you.
+I don't blame you if those thoughts showed up right away.

 Not only have institutions of various kinds been losing our trust on their own (think Boeing's 737 Max mess, )